Leaders at schools and services

 They’re a central part of Be You, helping to build momentum and enthusiasm, bringing people together to create meaningful and long-lasting change for everyone in your learning community.

-To find out more about what Action Teams do, and their role in bringing Be You to their learning communities, see Getting Started for Action Teams.
+To find out more about what Action Teams do, and their role in bringing Be You to their learning communities, see Getting started: Action Teams.

-As an educator, we know you’re already working hard to support the mental health and wellbeing of the children in your care.
+As an educator, we know you’re already working hard to support the mental health and wellbeing of the children and young people in your care.

 Be You helps you develop and expand your existing strategies, and shows you other practical ways to support children and their families to create mentally healthy learning communities.
 In-depth, evidence-based Professional Learning modules give you the skills and knowledge to foster and support mental health and wellbeing in children and young people.